walnuthq/madara-docs/docs/quickstart/use_appchain.md

 ## Preparations

 To get ready for interacting with your Appchain, you should do the following:
-1. Install the required tooling
+1. Install the required tooling.
-1. Initialize a new development project
+1. Initialize a new development project.
-1. Compile an example contract
+1. Compile an example contract.

 All of this is covered in the [Use a running devnet](use_devnet) guide.
 Please follow that guide for preparations, until the section [Configure your accounts and signer](use_devnet#configure-your-account-and-signer).
 From there onwards the instructions differ between a devnet and an Appchain.